Adoptive Couple v. Baby Girl: Dissent

 Justice John W. Kittredge, joined by Justice Kaye G. Hearn, dissented.
 Kittredge argued that the state standards for best interest of the child should trump those of the ICWA, and concluded that the trial court judge erred in her findings of fact.
 He noted that Brown had an income of approximately $23,000 in 2010, had paid nothing to assist with pre-birth expenses, and had indicated that he did not intend to do so.
 In addition, Kittredge stated that the record reflected that Maldonado informed both the adoption agency and the adoption attorney of the child's Cherokee heritage, but the notification to the tribe did not have the correct identifying information for the father.
-At the child's birth, the Capobiancos were present, and Matt Capobianco cut the umbilical cord.
+At the child's birth, the Capobiancos were present, and Matt Capobianco had cut the umbilical cord.

 Kittredge then evaluated the ICWA, noting that South Carolina law did not allow a father in Brown's position to contest an adoption.
 Brown acknowledged paternity, and a DNA test conclusively proved that he was the biological father.
-Because Brown met the definition of an Indian parent, the ICWA does apply to the case.
-Even if Brown had not acknowledged paternity, the child was still an Indian and the federal law would apply.
+Because Brown met the definition of an Indian parent, the ICWA did apply to the case.
+Even if Brown had not acknowledged paternity, the child was still an Indian, and the federal law would apply.
 However, Kittredge then stated that even though the ICWA applied, Congress did not intend the ICWA to replace state law with regard to a child's best interests.

-Kittredge concluded that Brown had "abandoned" his child and should therefore not be allowed to contest the adoption.
+Kittredge concluded that Brown had "abandoned" his child, and should therefore not be allowed to contest the adoption.
 He noted that the Capobiancos provided the child with a loving and stable home.
 Finally, he would have ruled that termination of Brown's parental rights was in the best interest of the child, and would have reversed the decision of the trial court.